Huihao-Xing/Real-Time-Localized-Image-Enhancement-via-YOLOv8-and-Lightweight-Super-Resolution-Model/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 Official implementation of our real-time image enhancement framework that combines YOLOv8 segmentation with lightweight super-resolution.
-Achieves 30+ FPS on consumer GPUs by selectively enhancing only regions of interest.
+Achieves 3-20 FPS with 0.5 to 3 seconds latency on consumer GPUs(Nvidia 3060 Laptop GPU) by selectively enhancing only regions of interest.

 ## 📌 Key Features
 - 🎯 YOLOv8-based segmentation for dynamic region selection